martbetz/martbetz.github.io/_posts/2024-12-08-screw-that.md

 <hr>

 Update (Dec 13, 2024): Hold the fort!
-The delivery turned up today, and I’m really disappointed&nbsp;— as soon as I opened the packaging, I could tell that something was up.&nbsp;🤨
+The delivery turned up today, and I’m really disappointed&nbsp;— as soon as I opened the packaging, I could tell that something was wrong.&nbsp;🤨

 Despite being sealed up and labeled, the drivers looked awkwardly placed; as soon as I took the seal off, everything fell to the floor&nbsp;— <i>the lid of the case just sprang open!</i>&nbsp;😣